lansiz/eqpt/README.md

 ![np](./nP-path.png)

-The approximating proces can visualized by the command:
+The approximating process can visualized by the command:
 ```
 python FPI_nP.py
 ```